My Family Court Story

 Well…I am living proof of the impact of separation on children who are attached to the parent that they no longer see regularly or at all.

-The above is what I consider qualifies me to be extremely well placed to assist you with your family law matter.
+Ihis is the reason I am extremely well qualified to assist you with your family law matter.